-Place a few drops of rubbing alcohol on a cotton ball and place inside your ear.
-This will help dry your ear and will help prevent an ear infection.
+Place a few drops of rubbing alcohol on a cotton ball and place it inside your ear.
+Doing this may help dry out your ears, preventing infection.

 12. Get Rid Of Nail Fungus

-Nail fungus is pretty common but, can be remedied using rubbing alcohol.
+Nail fungus is pretty common but can be remedied using rubbing alcohol.
 Mix equals parts of water and rubbing alcohol.
 Soak a cotton ball in this mixture and place on the affected nail for a few minutes.
-This can be done several times a day to kill nail fungus and prevent any potential infection.
+You may do this several times a day to kill nail fungus and prevent any potential infection.

 13. Sterilize First Aid Equipment

-Every survivalist had a first aid kit that probably is used quite often.
-To sterilize your first aid equipment, give them a good soak in rubbing alcohol to kill all germs and bacteria.
+Every survivalist probably has a first aid kit that is a tad bit overused.
+But when you’re in a dire situation, you have to make do with what you have.
+Still, your equipment has to be clean in order to prevent infection.
+To sterilize your first aid equipment, give them a good soak in rubbing alcohol to help kill the germs and bacteria.

 CrazyRussianHacker shows a survival tip using alcohol as part of an alcohol stove: